DAVID L LAWRENCE CONVENTION CENTER

 Green Building Features

 Pittsburgh's Convention Center is the first and largest environmentally friendly building of its kind.
-In November 2003, the facility received a Gold LEED Certification from the United States Green Building Council (USBGC) and became the largest green building in the United States.
+In November 2003, the facility received a Gold Certification under the LEED for New Construction rating system from the U.S. Green Building Council (USBGC) and became the largest green building in the United States.

 In May 2012, the Convention Center received a Platinum certification under the LEED for Existing Buildings: Operations & Maintenance rating system.
 It is the first convention center to achieve this ranking, and is also the first to earn certifications under two separate LEED rating systems.

 Pittsburgh is one of the “greenest” cities in the nation.
 When the Convention Center was first built, Pittsburgh had four LEED projects totaling over 2.4 million square feet.
-The Convention Center comprised nearly 60% of the city's total green buildings.
-As of 2012, there are 39 LEED certified buildings in Pittsburgh, and the city is ranked 8th in the nation for the number of LEED certified buildings.
+The Convention Center comprised nearly 60% of the city's total green buildings at the time.
+As of 2013, there are over 100 LEED certified projects in Pittsburgh.

 No other convention center in the country incorporates so many green technologies.
 The Convention Center's unique building features include: